- Food production chains

 Principal investigator: professor Maija Tenkanen

-Group members: university lecturer, docent Päivi Tuomainen, university lecturer, docent Liisa Virkki, Dr. Sanna Koutaniemi, Dr. Kirsi Mikkonen, Dr. Kirsti Parikka.
+Group members: university lecturer, docent Päivi Tuomainen, university lecturer, docent Liisa Virkki, Dr. Sanna Koutaniemi, Dr., DOcent Kirsi Mikkonen, Dr. Kirsti Parikka.
 PhD students: Sun-Li Chong, Susanna Heikkinen, Qiao Shi, Minna Juvonen